-- Withdraw spacer disk and sleeving sub-assembly slightly to allow sealing compound to be packed into the pot. - Ensure conductors are spaced an equal distance apart from each other and the inside of the pot. - The pot should still be warm following the drying out procedure, if not, heat the cable and then the pot with the torch until just warm to the touch before filling with mastic sealing compound. - Do not allow compound to become contaminated with any foreign matter once package is opened.
-Press mastic sealing compound into pot with thumb behind the wrapper to ensure cleanliness.
-Slightly overfill pot with sealing compound, pressing from one side only to prevent air pockets from forming.
-Sealing compound will come out the opposite side of the pot when full.
+- Withdraw spacer disk and sleeving sub-assembly slightly to allow sealing compound to be packed into the pot. - Ensure conductors are spaced an equal distance apart from each other and the inside of the pot. - The pot should still be warm if you had to follow the drying out procedure during the IR test, if not, heat the cable and then the pot with the torch until just warm to the touch before filling with mastic sealing compound. - Do not allow compound to become contaminated with any foreign matter once package is opened.
+Press mastic sealing compound into pot with thumb behind the wrapper to ensure cleanliness and fill the pot with sealing compound by pressing down from one side only until drain wire nut is covered.